 Within archives, many different spelling variations exist for the surname Cahalend.
 Ancient scribes and church officials recorded names as they were pronounced, often resulting in the name of the single person being recorded under several different spellings.
 Different spellings that were found include Cronin, Cronyn, Cronine, Croynin, Cronan, Cronnin, Cronnan, Cronnyn, Cronen, O'Cronin, Croynan and many more.

 Early Notables of the Cahalend family (pre 1700)

 More information is included under the topic Early Cahalend Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cahalend family to the New World and Oceana
+Migration of the Cahalend family

 North America accepted thousands of Irish immigrants during the 19th century as their homeland suffered under foreign imperialistic rule.
 Although settlers from the early portion of the century came to North America by choice in search of land, by far the largest influx of Irish immigrants came to North America during the Great Potato Famine of the late 1840s.
 Many of these Irish families left the country destitute and in some cases suffering from disease.
 However, those who survived the long ocean voyage were especially vital to the development of industry in the United States and what would become known as Canada.
 Research of immigration and passenger lists has shown many early immigrants bearing the name Cahalend: Johannes Cronin who settled in Philadelphia in 1738; followed by James Cronin in 1787; Charles, Cornelius, Daniel, Edward, Eugene, James, John, Michael, Patrick, Thomas, William Cronin, all settled in Philadelphia, Pennsylvania between 1817 and 1868.